 Holi is one of the famous festivals of India.
 Holi is celebrated across the length and breadth of our India with utmost enthusiasm, love, respect, and prosperity.
-Holi is the festival which marks the end of spring season and inception of the summer season.
+Holi is the festival that marks the end of the spring season and the inception of the summer season.

 Holi is on the last full moon day of the Hindu lunisolar month in the Hindu calendar.
 Through this festival was earlier celebrated only in India, now it has gained its popularity all across the globe due to the spirits of love, festivity, friendship, harmony, enjoyment, happiness and family time.

-Here we have a short list of the three years in which you will know that when is Holi in those particular years.
-So plan your trip this year to celebrate the Holi festival in India with your friends and family.
+Here we have a shortlist of the three years in which you will know that when is Holi in those particular years.
+So plan your Holi Tour Packages this year to celebrate the Holi festival in India with your friends and family.

 When is Holi Festival in 2019, 2020, 2021

 |Holi 2021||29 March||28th March:|

 Timing of Holika Dahan

 So the two-day festival is signified as Holika Dehan on the first day and Holi celebrated with the splash of water and colors on a subsequent day.

 Holika Dehan is performed at the stimulate time call Muhurat as per the Hindu rituals.
 The Muhurat is of prime importance as Holika Dahan for bringing good fortune.
 Holika Dahan is done during the Pradosh Kaal on the Purnima ( full moon day) Tithi.

 The different place has different timing of sunset so the Muhurat is decided according to location.
 Small pooja called ping puja is done before lighting the bonfire.
 This Holika Dehan is also celebrated to show gratitude to the Lord for a great harvest.